 What is a Bench Trial?In short, a bench trial is one in which a judge determines the outcome of the case.
 In Texas, civil trials are bench trials by default.
 Characteristics of a bench trial include:

-- Allow the judge to act as the finder of fact and make conclusions of law;
+- Judges act as the finders of fact and makers of conclusions of law;

-- Do not have to be “paid for” prior to trial being set;
+- Do not have to be “paid for” prior to trial; and

 - Does your case involve complicated issues such as international child abduction, dividing a business, etc.?

 - Did you and your spouse ever have Temporary Orders?

 - Can a lay jury understand the complicated issues, defenses, and other evidence presented?
 If the outcome of your case depends on a legal question, a judge may be the better choice.